TobiaRigon/obsidian-dayplanner-task-mover/README.md

 - Preserves header structure (`#`, `##`, etc.).
 - Skips weekends: Friday → Monday.
 - Prevents duplication.
-- Creates next day’s note from template if it doesn’t exist.
+- Creates next day’s note from a **template** if it doesn’t exist.

 ---

 ## 📦 Installation

 1. Save the script as `rollover-tasks.js` in your vault.
+2. Adapt the script to your needs by editing the sections for date format, weekend skipping, and template path — as described in this README.
-2. Install the **QuickAdd** plugin.
+3. Install the **QuickAdd** plugin.
-3. In QuickAdd:
+4. In QuickAdd:

    - Create a new **Macro**.
    - Add an action: **User Script** → Select `rollover-tasks.js`.
    - Create a **Choice** of type `Macro`, link it to the macro.
    - Enable the ⚡ lightning bolt to make it appear in the command palette.

-4. (Optional) Assign a hotkey.
+5. (Optional) Assign a hotkey.

 ---